JamieMair/mpags-high-performance-computing/overview.md

 # Timetable and format

 This course will run in the spring term (**January 2023**), starting on Tuesday 17th January.
-The format of this course will be a 2 1-hour sessions each week on Tuesday and Thursday, being taught at the University of Nottingham in the Physics building (exact rooms are TBD but will be posted on the [Timetable](/timetable/) page).
+The format of this course will be a 2 1-hour sessions each week on Tuesday and Thursday, being taught at the University of Nottingham in the Physics building, and livestreamed on Teams (link will be sent round via email).
+Rooms for each session will be posted on the [Timetable](/timetable/) page.

 The Tuesday session will be a lecture covering the theoretical material.
 The Thursday session will be a hybrid lecture/workshop to give you the opportunity to practice what is taught in the lectures through the assignments.